AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_cpuprocessor.rst

           modified in place.

-   .. py:method:: CPUProcessor.getCacheID(self: PyOpenColorIO.CPUProcessor) -> str
+   .. py:method:: CPUProcessor.getCacheID(self: PyOpenColorIO.PyOpenColorIO.CPUProcessor) -> str
       :module: PyOpenColorIO

-   .. py:method:: CPUProcessor.getDynamicProperty(self: PyOpenColorIO.CPUProcessor, type: PyOpenColorIO.DynamicPropertyType) -> PyOpenColorIO.DynamicProperty
+   .. py:method:: CPUProcessor.getDynamicProperty(self: PyOpenColorIO.PyOpenColorIO.CPUProcessor, type: PyOpenColorIO.PyOpenColorIO.DynamicPropertyType) -> PyOpenColorIO.PyOpenColorIO.DynamicProperty
       :module: PyOpenColorIO

       The returned pointer may be used to set the value of any dynamic properties of the requested type.
 Throws if the requested property is not found.
 Note that if the processor contains several ops that support the requested property, only one can be dynamic.